simplifying and modernising our island’s laws

 (c) to undertake, pursuant to any such recommendations approved by the Legislation Advisory Panel, the examination of particular branches of the law, such consultation thereon as the Commission shall think fit, and the formulation by means of draft bills or otherwise of proposals for such reform.

-The Assembly of the States of Jersey appoints Law Commissioners for terms of five years; the role is unremunerated.
+The Assembly of the States of Jersey appoints Law Commissioners (usually for terms of five years); the role is unremunerated.

-We work in consultation with the Government of Jersey (through the Chief Minister’s Department) and the States Assembly (through the Legislation Advisory Panel), but we are are an independent body whose reports are made available, unaltered, to the public.
+We work in consultation with the Government of Jersey and States Assembly (through the Department for Community and Constitutional Affairs and the Legislation Advisory Panel), but we are are an independent body whose reports are made available, unaltered, to the public.

 Having identified a topic for review, one of the Law Commissioners is assigned the role of “Topic Commissioner” to conduct and co-ordinate all of the Commission’s work on that topic.
 On his or her recommendation, the Commission may appoint a Jersey lawyer currently practising in that field as “Topic Practitioner” to assist generally and to ensure that the work remains relevant to the issues actually arising in day-to-day practice.
 We sometimes also employ a research assistant.